OrchardCMS/OrchardCore/README.md

 - Call `dotnet run`.
 - From here you can now execute commands in a similar fashion as before.

-### Testing

-We currently use XUnit to do unit testing.

 ### Contributing